birdwyx/phpgo/README.md

 phpgo also brings in a break-through feature which:
-- automatically coverts the synchronized function calls in the php extensions (e.g. PDO, redis... etc) into asynchronized This allows the swithing of execution to another go routine if one go routine is blocked by blocking I/O, thus provides hundred to thousand times of concurrent execution under the same running environment
+- automatically coverts the synchronized function calls in the php extensions (e.g. PDO, redis... etc) into asynchronized

+This allows the swithing of execution to another go routine if one go routine is blocked by blocking I/O, thus provides hundred to thousand times of concurrent executions under the same running environment

 phpgo can be used under both CLI mode and fast-cgi (php-fpm) mode